abinit/abinit/doc/tutorial/rf2.md

 {% dialog tests/tutorespfn/Input/trf2_6.files tests/tutorespfn/Input/trf2_6.abi %}

 The file *trf2_6.abo.eps* has been produced.
 It is an .eps file (eps stand for Encapsulated PostScript).
-You can use the program ghostview to vizualize it.
+You can use the program ghostview to visualize it.
 The command to issue will depend on the way you have configured your machine, but the following might perhaps do the work: